Xinyu-Li-123/danmuku_player/README.md

 By far, bilibili still has its api open to the public.
 I will introduce those I use in this project.
 The source of this section is [this blog](https://www.bilibili.com/read/cv5293665?from=search&spm_id_from=333.337.0.0).

 Belows are some types of ids that you will come across when using bilibili api
--   cid / oid: the unique id that identify a video/article of bilibili
+-   cid / oid: chat id
--   media id (md): identify a bangumi
+-   media id (md): one that identifies a bangumi
--   season id (ss): identify a bangumi (I don't know the the diff between md and ss, probably some internal use)
+-   season id (ss): one that identifies a bangumi (I don't know the the diff between md and ss, probably some internal use)
--   episode id (ep): identify an episode of a bangumi
+-   episode id (ep): one that identifies an episode of a bangumi

 This is a list of usable api
 -   cid -> danmuku